pwhb/parthenon/kindness-saga/extra/prompts.md

 ---

 Camus isn't a philosopher I personally like.
 I find his philosphy coming from a privileged background and diluted. not that I'm saying his work isn't accurate.
 I just find other philosophers more precise.
 I was watching Chomsky-Foucault Debate and suddenly realized my protagonist mirrors Foucault a lot.
 Not just the critique but psychiatry screams Foucault more than other philosophers.

+---

+I'm writing a novel.
+I'm writing it in English since it's set in a global setting.
+English isn't my native language so there might be sentences I failed to make smooth and natural.
+Can you check them and help me with smoothening them? it's ok if you think what I wrote it ok too.
+Please try to act like a casual reader.
+You don't need to look too hard.